-Lane Changes.
-You need to check your mirrors to make sure no one is alongside you or about to pass you.
+You need to check your mirror to make sure no one is alongside you or about to pass you.
 Check your mirrors:

-Before you change lanes to make sure there is enough room.

-After you have signaled, to check that no one has moved into your blind spot.

-Right after you start the lane change, to doublecheck that your path is clear.

-After you complete the lane change.
+- Before you change lanes to make sure there is enough room. - After you have signaled to make sure no one has moved into your blind spot. - Right after you start the lane change to double-check that your path is clear. - After you complete the lane change.

-Turns.
+Turns

 In turns, check your mirrors to make sure the rear of your vehicle will not hit anything.

-Merges.
+Merges

 When merging, use your mirrors to make sure the gap in traffic is large enough for you to enter safely.